Learn to Memorize: Scalable Continual Learning in Semiparametric Models with Mixture-of-Neighbors Induction Memory: Experiments

 \subsubsection{Closed-book question answer}

-We use the \textsc{RealTime QA} (\citealp{kasai_realtime_2022}) benchmark which is a multiple-choice question dataset about the current world, requiring a model to answer questions about novel events or information, as our second testbed of downstream tasks.
-To align with our streaming data, we use the subset of question-answer pairs about the news during 20H1 in \textsc{RealTime QA} as our downstream dataset and evaluate in the closed-book Multiple Choice setting.
-As the original paper of RealTime QA suggests, we evaluate our largest\footnote{The GPT-2 small and medium are too weak to perform zero-shot learning.} model (i.e., the GPT-2 large) in a zero-shot learning setting.
+We use \textsc{RealTime QA} (\citealp{kasai2023realtime}), a multiple-choice question dataset about real-time events, as our second testbed of downstream tasks.
+To align with our streaming data, we use the subset of news during 20H1 and evaluate it in the closed-book Multiple Choice setting.
+As \citet{kasai2023realtime} suggests, we evaluate GPT-2 large in a zero-shot learning setting, in which GPT-2 small and medium are too weak to perform.

-\cref{table:qa_compare_strategy} shows the results in the \textsc{RealTime QA} benchmark.
-Compared with the bare GPT-2 large, CL through SeMem over Newscrawl-20H1 substantially improves question-answering performance in the \textsc{Realtime QA} dataset because it learns the world knowledge during 20H1 from the news stream that is necessary to answer the questions.
-As in language modeling evaluation, SeMem performs as well as FullMem with less memorization cost and outperforms RandMem with a similar memory size.
+\cref{table:qa_compare_strategy} shows the results in \textsc{RealTime QA}.
+Compared with the bare GPT-2 large, CL through MoNIM over NC-20H1 substantially improves QA performance because it learns the world knowledge during 20H1 from the news stream to answer the questions.
+MoNIM again performs as well as FullMem with less memory footprint and outperforms RandMem.
 Moreover, little forgetting is consistently observed, as shown in Table \ref{table:qa_acc}.